navarroaxel/navarroaxel.github.io/blog/use-google-optimize-in-react-web-for-a-b-testing.md

 }, 500);
 ```

-We don't know when `google_optimize` will be available on the `window`, we should use `setInterval` to read the variant when the experiment it's available.
+We don't know when `google_optimize` is going to be be available on the `window`, we should use `setInterval` to read the variant when the experiment it's available.

 ### React integration